 Here is the free, downloadable sheet music of Bach’s Unaccompanied Violin Partita Nº 3 BWV1006, transcribed for cello.

 The original source for these transcriptions is Bach’s autograph manuscript.
 In the “Literal Transcription” all of the notes have simply been transposed down into the new cello key (either A major or G major).
 All the bowings and other indications (articulations, dynamics etc) in the “Literal Transcriptions” are Bach’s.
 In the “Edited Concert Versions” however, Bach’s bowings have very often been changed.
-Three of the movements have so many awkward (if not impossible) double-stops that they are also offered in versions for cello duo, which allows us to eliminate all double stops and chords for the cellist playing the melodic line.
+Three of the movements have so many awkward (if not impossible) double-stops that they are also offered in versions for cello duo, which allows us to eliminate all of the difficult double stops and chords for the cellist playing the melodic line.

 Normally, when we transcribe Bach’s unaccompanied violin music for cello, we transpose it down a fifth, so that the four cello open strings coincide with those of the violin.
 This Partita is, however, extremely awkward to play in the key of A major, which would be our “normal” key in which to play it.
 There are just so many doublestops, and so many of them require extensions (or even double extensions).
-It is however possible, as the following video of Ditta Rohmann’s magnificent performance shows.
+It is however possible to play it in this key, as the following video of Ditta Rohmann’s magnificent performance shows.
 Although she plays it on a 5-string cello in E-major, this is technically identical to playing it on a normal cello in A-major, with the only difference being that it sounds one fifth higher on the 5-stringer, on which there would normally be no need to ever use the C-string:

 Curiously, for every movement of this Partita except for the Preludio, a transposition down by an extra tone into G major (hence a major sixth downwards transposition instead of our normal perfect fifth) is very advantageous.
 Suddenly, the doublestops and passagework are so much easier.
-Unfortunately, the Preludio not only doesn’t like G major: if we transpose it down by an additional tone it actually becomes physically impossible to play because of the numerous pedal effects requiring the open strings (not to mention the use of eight low C#’s which become out-of-range).
+Unfortunately, the Preludio not only doesn’t like G major: if we transpose it down by an additional tone into G major, it actually becomes physically impossible to play because of the numerous pedal effects requiring the open strings (not to mention the use of eight low C#’s which become out-of-range).
 What a shame!
 In all the other movements there is only ever one note that becomes out-of-range (in bar 22 of Minuet I).
 For this Partita we therefore have a choice between:

 - playing the entire Partita in our standard transposition down a fifth (in A major) and perhaps playing the more polyphonic movements as duos with a friend